Particular/docs.particular.net/tutorials/monitoring/3-configuring-endpoints/index.md

 This third lesson guides you through setting up all of the endpoints in your system to be monitored by the Particular Software Platform.

+NOTE: If you are using the sample monitoring solution, each endpoint contains placeholder comments in it's `Program.cs` for each of the snippets presented below.

 ## Configure endpoints

 In order to be monitored by the Particular Service Platform, each endpoint needs to be configured to send data to three different queues: error, audit, and monitoring.

 It is recommended to go through this entire process for a single endpoint and ensure that it is working before continuing on to the next endpoint.

+NOTE: If you are setting up the sample monitoring solution, start with the Sales endpoint.

 ### Error